acceleratedscience/openad-toolkit/examples/models_api/README.md

 - Integrate an ML model so you can use it directly in the OpenAD Toolkit CLI and notebooks.
 - Don't worry about infrastructure; just focus on making and using models.

-## Getting Started with OpenAD model service
+## Getting Started With OpenAD Model Service

 To run inference with OpenAD model service, you need to create an account and generate an access token.
 First you need an IBMid.